y00628/recipe-eda-and-calories-prediction/README.md

 ## Cleaning and EDA

+### Univariate Analysis

 <iframe src="assets/cooking-time-uni.html" width=800 height=600 frameBorder=0></iframe>

+As you can see, most of the recipes take no more than 150 minutes to prepare.
+For the recipes that take no more than 150 minutes to prepare, most of the them take about 20 to 50 minutes to prepare.
+However, as shown on the graph, some can take as long as 10000000 to 100000000 minutes to prepare.

+### Univariate Analysis

+<iframe src="assets/calories-min-scatter.html" width=800 height=600 frameBorder=0></iframe>

+As you can see, most of the recipes take no more than 150 minutes to prepare.
+For the recipes that take no more than 150 minutes to prepare, most of the them take about 20 to 50 minutes to prepare.
+However, as shown on the graph, some can take as long as 10000000 to 100000000 minutes to prepare.

+### Aggregate Analysis

 | rating_bins   |   (-0.0001, 20.0] |   (20.0, 50.0] |   (50.0, 150.0] |   (150.0, 250.0] |   (250.0, 1000.0] |   (1000.0, 5000.0] |   (5000.0, 10000.0] |   (10000.0, 100000.0] |   (100000.0, 1000000.0] |   (1000000.0, 10000000.0] |
 |:--------------|------------------:|---------------:|----------------:|-----------------:|------------------:|-------------------:|--------------------:|----------------------:|------------------------:|--------------------------:|